Learn More About Linda A. Hill

 “There are many great organizational leaders but few know how to lead innovation,” said Hill during a recent TED talk that’s been seen by more than two million viewers.
 “If we want to build organizations that can innovate time and again, we must unlearn our conventional notions of leadership.
 Leading innovation is not about creating a vision and inspiring others to execute it.
 Innovation is not about an ‘a-ha’ moment.
 Innovation is not about solo genius.
 It’s about the power of collective genius to unleash innovation so you don’t have to worry about harnessing it.”

 In addition to her longstanding role as an educator and researcher, Hill has worked closely with executives, managers and teams for more than 30 years as an advisor and coach.
-During that time, she has co-authored a number of books which have been translated into multiple languages including the award-winning “Collective Genius: The Art and Practice of Leading Innovation” (Harvard Business Review Press, 2014) – which was named by Business Insider as one of “The 20 Best Business Books.”
+During that time, she has co-authored a number of books which have been translated into multiple languages including the award-winning “Collective Genius: The Art and Practice of Leading Innovation” (Harvard Business Review Press, 2014) – which was named by Business Insider as one of “The 20 Best Business Books” and was named to the inaugural Thinkers50 Booklist: 10 Management Classics for 2022.
 Hill also authored “Being the Boss: The 3 Imperatives of Becoming a Great Leader,” now considered a bible of sorts for leaders at every level of management.
 A related Harvard Business Review article she co-authored, “Collective Genius,” received the first Warren Bennis Prize in 2015.

 Hill’s work focuses on helping organizations build agility and resilience so leaders and their teams can continuously facilitate and sustain innovation.
 Her steady, even-handed approach and time-tested frameworks have contributed to the success of diverse and influential organizations across the world including Merck, Aon, Mitsubishi, NASA, RELX, The Federal Reserve Bank, National Bank of Kuwait, Salesforce.com and The World Economic Forum.
 Hill has also served on three public boards in the power, oil and gas, and financial services industries, one private board, and numerous non-profit boards including the Rockefeller Foundation.
 She also works with health care and pharmaceutical firms including United Health Care, and her recent role as an advisor to Morgan Stanley’s sustainability initiative is just one example of her extensive work in the financial services space.